The Chicken or the Egg - True tolerance starts with lactose

 Anyone thinking this conversation is made up couldn’t be more wrong.

 It’s just one of many food-related exchanges we’ve had in our café over the years.
-But eating habits don’t have to be this complicated.

-By now, we all know that the way we eat carries a lot more weight than it might seem at first glance.
+These days, we all know that the way we eat carries a lot more weight than it might seem at first glance.

 That’s why it’s great that we can now recommend so many restaurants where sustainability is a core value - without compromising on flavor or fun.